okta/okta-angular/README.md

 The top-level Angular module which provides these components and services:

 - [`OktaAuth`][@okta/okta-auth-js] - The passed in [`OktaAuth`][@okta/okta-auth-js] instance with default behavior setup.
-- [`OktaAuthGuard`](#oktaauthguard) - A navigation guard implementing [CanActivate](https://angular.io/api/router/CanActivate) and [CanActivateChild](https://angular.io/api/router/CanActivateChild) to grant access to a page (and/or its children) only after successful authentication (and only with needed level of end-user assurance if `acrValues` is provided in route data).
+- [`OktaAuthGuard`](#oktaauthguard) - A navigation guard implementing [CanActivate](https://angular.io/api/router/CanActivate) and [CanActivateChild](https://angular.io/api/router/CanActivateChild) to grant access to a page (and/or its children) only after successful authentication (and only with needed level of end-user assurance if `okta.acrValues` is provided in route data).
 - [`OktaCallbackComponent`](#oktacallbackcomponent) - Handles the implicit flow callback by parsing tokens from the URL and storing them automatically.
 - [`OktaAuthStateService`](#oktaauthstateservice) - A data service exposing observable [authState$][AuthState].